Unite the Right (Canada): 1997–2000: The United Alternative / Canadian Alliance

 After the second Liberal win in 1997, it became increasingly obvious that having two right-of-centre parties was splitting the vote and ensuring further Liberal majorities.
 Reform leader Manning was criticized by some members in his own party and by Western media for not "broadening the popular base of Reform."
 Manning had originally suggested that the Reform Party was meant to be a new party, a third way as a populist alternative that could replace the complacent Liberals and PCs as a new national movement, but this hope was clearly not materializing beyond the Manitoba-Ontario border.
 There was some hope for cooperation from the PCs when Charest stepped down as leader in 1998.
-Several credible political figures, including Manitoba Progressive Conservative cabinet minister Brian Pallister, Major-General Lewis MacKenzie, former Reform MP Stephen Harper, and the former Alberta treasurer Jim Dinning were all encouraged to run as Unite the Right candidates by both sides of the conservative divide in the 1998 Progressive Conservative leadership convention.
-But the two candidates on the final ballot, Prairie anti- free-trade activist David Orchard and former prime minister Joe Clark, were both opposed to a merger.
+Several credible political figures, including Manitoba Progressive Conservative cabinet minister Brian Pallister, Major-General Lewis MacKenzie, former Reform MP (and future prime minister) Stephen Harper, and the former Alberta treasurer Jim Dinning were all encouraged to run as Unite the Right candidates by both sides of the conservative divide in the 1998 Progressive Conservative leadership convention.
+But the two candidates on the final ballot, Prairie anti-free-trade activist David Orchard and former prime minister Joe Clark, were both opposed to a merger.
 Clark was re-elected leader of the PC Party and insisted that the only way to unite the right would be for Reformers to join the PCs under the "big tent" of the Progressive Conservatives Party.

 Reformers were convinced that a union would have to involve the creation of a new party, as opposed to one party being enveloped by the other.
 Therefore, the Reform Party launched a number of efforts to convince like-minded PCs to join with them in creating a new united right-of-centre movement for Canada regardless of the agenda of the PC leadership.
 A secondary goal of the movement was to at least have the current parties agree not to run two right-of-centre candidates in the same ridings in the next federal election.
 A series of informal conferences and mini-conventions were staged under the auspices of Manning and the Reform Party on the benefits of a "United Alternative."

 While the United Alternative movement was focused on creating a broader coalition for conservative voters, it had to compete with social conservatives who wanted the Reform Party to shift further to the right, as opposed to the moderate centre and Red Toryism.
 These members believed that the Reform Party could become a political opposite to the New Democratic Party by only running candidates in the West.
 In times of minority, the NDP has influenced left-leaning tendencies in the Liberal Party's social policies.
 Many Reformers argued that the Reform Party could influence the Progressive Conservative Party's social policies in a similar manner by forcing the PCs to adopt more right-wing solutions in order to obtain support from Western Reform MPs in future minority PC governments.